kevin218/Eureka/docs/source/ecf.rst

 Indicate whether model y-values have already been scaled (e.g. write 1e6 if model_spectrum is in ppm).

+model_zorder
+''''''''''''
+The zorder of the model on the plot (0 for beneath the data, np.inf for above the data).

 model_delimiter
 '''''''''''''''
 Delimiter between columns.
 Typical options: None (for whitespace), ',' for comma.